 Bet Sefer – House of the Book

 In the Jewish culture of Jesus’ day kids were taught the Torah (first 5 books of the Bible) in the local Synagogue (church) beginning at the age of 6.
 They had classes 5 days a week just like we do today.
-By the time they were about 10 years old, they had memorized all of those first five books.
+By the time they were about 10 years old, they had memorized all of the Torah – the first five books of the Bible.
 These classes were called “Bet Sefer.”
-Anyway, most Jewish kids were pretty well finished with school after this and went home to learn the family trade – like fishing or carpentry or something like that.
+Anyway, most Jewish kids were pretty well finished with school (“WooHoo!
+Graduation!”) after this and went home to learn the family trade – like fishing or carpentry or something like that.

 Bet Talmud – House of Learning